Is Alcohol Counseling What I Need?

 What is an alcohol counselor?

 An alcohol or substance use counselor is a mental health professional trained in helping those with alcohol or substance use challenges.
-They can provide treatment options for those who need it, including alcohol treatment programs and substance abuse treatment.
+They can provide treatment options for those who need it, including alcohol treatment programs and substance use treatment.

 What can an alcohol counselor do for me?